SKSEI12Jeddah/w01d01_command_line/README.md

 If `CTRL + D` proves to be ineffective.
 You can end almost any process and clear any entered text with `CTRL + C` instead.

-### Code Along: Interactive v.s.
-Non-Interactive Mode

-Let's use the `python -m SimpleHTTPServer` command to run a web server in the current directory.

-Now try to type and run any command we have used before, such as `pwd` and see what happens.

 ### Additional Resources